FlorinCS/FrontEnd-Mentor/README.md

 # FrontEnd-Mentor
-These are some challenges from the website FreeFront Mentor
+These are some challenges from the website FrontEnd Mentor